tuanluong108/Mil/README.md

 6. Then add the FPS cap followed by a space after it.
 The cap is whatever framerate is desired, e.g. 90, 120, 144, etc. If the supplied framerate is 0, it will automatically be set to unlimited.
 It should look like this with 144 FPS.
 ```
-sudo /Users/MyUser/Downloads/rbxfpsunlocker_osx 144
+sudo /Users/MyUser/Downloads/unlockfpsmac_osx 144
 ```
 If you want to unlock FPS in Roblox Studio, add `-s` at the end of the command.
 It should look like this.
 ```
-sudo /Users/MyUser/Downloads/rbxfpsunlocker_osx 144 -s
+sudo /Users/MyUser/Downloads/unlockfpsmac_osx 144 -s
 ```
-This is the terminal command you will use to run `rbxfpsunlocker_osx`. **Note:** If you move `rbxfpsunlocker_osx` to another folder, you will need to change the path.
+This is the terminal command you will use to run `unlockfpsmac_osx`. **Note:** If you move `unlockfpsmac_osx` to another folder, you will need to change the path.

 8. Open the Terminal App using one of two methods:
 	* Press Command + Space, type in `Terminal`, then press enter on the Terminal app.